 The groundwater contamination has been substantially reduced based on post-remediation groundwater monitoring.
 The potential for groundwater contamination migrating off-site has also been minimized.
-Contaminant levels should continue to decrease over time due to the source area soil removal completed during the 2016 removal action, and with the on-going groundwater remediation.
-Post-remediation groundwater quality will be monitored as per Section 4 of the SMP.
+Contaminant levels should continue to decrease over time due to the source area soil removal completed during the 2016 removal action and with natural attenuation.
+Based on the data collected as part of quarterly groundwater sampling, the NYSDEC approved reduced sampling frequency and decommissioning of select monitoring wells at the Site.
+Refer to Appendices 15 and 16 for documentation and further details.

+Post-remediation groundwater quality is monitored per Section 4 of the SMP.
 NYSDEC approval is required to terminate or reduce the frequency of groundwater monitoring and these approvals would require an amendment to this SMP.